MasterOminousDev/Ominous-Engine/README.md

 Check the docs folder for information

 Read `building.md` to compile, it has all the information that you need for compiling the game.

+# Play the game on android

+For Ominous Engine on android, go to the `android` branch

+I know that the funkin-android will pop up, that's because i will start doing android port when I finish PC Port